-Description groundwater production capability within the groundwater basins that underlie TVMWD.
+Description Continued strategy to develop additional groundwater production capability within the groundwater basins that underlie TVMWD.
 This supply will augment imported water in the Miramar system for water delivery to the member agencies.
 Enhancing the capability to use local resources lessens the overall cost of water from Miramar and improves the reliability of supplies during emergencies.
 To the extent possible, existing wells that can be utilized will be incorporated into the strategy.
+In some cases, treatment may be strategy.
 In some cases, treatment may be required.